Etude: Piano Cover Generation with a Three-Stage Approach -- Extract, strucTUralize, and DEcode

 \subsection{Subjective Evaluation}

 To complement our objective metrics, we conducted a subjective listening test with 101 volunteers, who were categorized into three groups based on their musical experience: amateurs ($<$3 years), intermediate (3-10 years), and expert ($>$10 years).
-Each participant was asked to listen to the original version of a song, followed by seven piano cover versions presented in a randomized and anonymous order.
+Each participant was asked to listen to four randomly selected songs.
+For each song, they first heard the original version, followed by seven piano cover versions presented in a randomized and anonymous order.
 These versions included the human performance and the outputs from the six models listed in Section \ref{sec:baselines}.
 To ensure fairness, all model-generated MIDI files and the human performance (which was first transcribed to MIDI) were synthesized into audio using the same piano synthesizer.
 All audio excerpts were 60-second clips extracted from the beginning of each song.

-Following the methodology of PiCoGen2\cite{picogen2}, participants rated each cover on a 5-point Likert scale across four criteria: \begin{itemize} \item \textbf{Similarity (SI)}: How similar the cover is to the original song in melody, harmony, and rhythm. \item \textbf{Fluency (FL)}: The musical coherence and smoothness of the performance.\footnote{A low score may indicate issues such as rhythmic errors, missed notes, or awkward silences that disrupt the musical flow.} \item \textbf{Dynamic Expression (DE)}: How human-like and expressive the performance sounds.\footnote{A low score may suggest the performance is mechanical, lifeless, or emotionally flat.} \item \textbf{Overall (OVL)}: How much do the participants like the piano cover in the personal overall listening experience? \end{itemize}
+Following the methodology of PiCoGen2\cite{picogen2}, participants rated each cover on a 5-point Likert scale across four criteria: \short{ \begin{itemize}[noitemsep,nolistsep]} \full{\begin{itemize}} \item \textbf{Similarity (SI)}: How similar the cover is to the original song in melody, harmony, and rhythm. \item \textbf{Fluency (FL)}: The musical coherence and smoothness of the performance.\footnote{A low score may indicate issues such as rhythmic errors, missed notes, or awkward silences that disrupt the musical flow.} \item \textbf{Dynamic Expression (DE)}: How human-like and expressive the performance sounds.\footnote{A low score may suggest the performance is mechanical, lifeless, or emotionally flat.} \item \textbf{Overall (OVL)}: How much do the participants like the piano cover in the personal overall listening experience? \end{itemize}